erikdubois/Ultimate-Linux-Mint-17.2/README.md

 #2 Software installation

 We start the installation script of all the needed software in the same way as above.
-I made a distinction between 17.1 and 17.2.
-At time of writing we have a release candidate.

 	- ./script_to_install_Linux_mint_17_2_def_vxx.sh